fl1ger/deleg/draft-dnsop-deleg.md

 # Acknowledgments {:unnumbered}

-This draft is heavily based on past work done by Tim April in
+This document is heavily based on past work done by Tim April in
 {{?I-D.tapril-ns2}} and thus extends the thanks to the people helping on this which are:
 John Levine, Erik Nygren, Jon Reed, Ben Kaduk, Mashooq Muhaimen, Jason Moreau, Jerrod Wiesman, Billy Tiemann, Gordon Marx and Brian Wellington.